 "With hard work and smarts, almost any professional could become a thought leader in his or her company or field.
 Few ever try — and that's your competitive advantage.
 If you're willing to take the risk of sharing yourself and your ideas with the world, you're far ahead of the majority, who stay silent."

 ~ Dorie Clark, Stand Out

-As an expert, you have extensive knowledge of a particular subject garnered through research, education, and experience.
+As an established consultant, you have extensive knowledge of a particular subject garnered through research, education, and experience.
 This ever-deepening knowledge informs your perspective; it is at the heart of who you are and how you want to make a difference in the world.
 You are always listening, learning, and taking the time to understand the problem behind the problem.